kailas-muke/MLOps_WineQuality/README.md

 Add code in setup file.

-Let's install the package created in setup.py pip install -e .
+Let's install the package created in setup.py pip install -e .(for local package install)

 (optional:- "python setup.py sdist bdist_wheel" it will create dist so it will share with others to install same library)